balxor/dtrust/research/llm-refusal-boundaries.md

 ## 8. Conclusion

 This paper presented the first systematic measurement of code-generation refusal boundaries in web-deployed LLMs.
-Through a structured 48-test matrix spanning 8 bypass strategies and 6 exploit categories, we demonstrated that Claude's web interface exhibits highly asymmetric safeguard effectiveness: network exploits and malware are blocked at 0% bypass, while reconnaissance tools and cryptographic attacks bypass filters at 87.5% and 75% rates respectively.
+Through a structured 48-test matrix spanning 8 single-prompt bypass strategies and 6 exploit categories, plus a novel multi-turn trust-building experiment (BYPASS-MULTITURN), we demonstrated that Claude's web interface exhibits highly asymmetric safeguard effectiveness: network exploits and malware are blocked at 0% bypass, while reconnaissance tools and cryptographic attacks bypass filters at 87.5% and 75% rates respectively.

 Our methodology combines a bypass taxonomy, an automated testing harness, and a 5-class response evaluator to provide a reproducible framework for ongoing measurement.
 The observed gap between simulated predictions (65% bypass) and real outcomes (29% bypass) demonstrates the importance of testing against production web interfaces rather than extrapolating from API endpoints.